H.R. 909: Crime Victims Fund Stabilization Act of 2025

 Why it matters

 H.R.
-909 temporarily adds a new money source for the Crime Victims Fund.
-From the day the bill becomes law through fiscal year 2029, some money recovered in federal fraud cases would be deposited into the fund.
+909 opens a temporary new spigot.
+From the day it becomes law through the end of fiscal year 2029, money the government recovers in federal fraud cases would flow into the fund.

 H.R.
 909 Bill Summary